corneltek/TwigReactDirective/README.md

 Twig ReactDirective Extension
 =============================
+Since react component could be renderred partially in an app, this extension converts reactapp directive into HTML and JavaScript.
+Let you write readable code in your twig templates.

-This repository is split from `git subtree`, files and namespaces will be re-arranged later.
+(This repository is split from `git subtree`, files and namespaces will be re-arranged later, PRs welcome).

 Example